There are no items in your bag at this time.

 The upside?
 A sheet mask can be fun for the novelty of it, but you can get the same exact types of ingredients in regular facial masks, which are more efficient at delivering ingredients to skin.

 What are they known for?
 The goal of a “sleep mask” is to lock in hydration and add anti-aging benefits (depending on the formula).
-Generally, they’re lighter weight than a traditional moisturizing mask so you can wear them overnight without worrying about getting your pillow messy.

 The downside?
 There is no downside for this category.